Create a video on a topic chosen on a first-come, first-served basis

 a different class at a different school.

-Please keep your video to 5 minutes or less.
+Please try to keep your video to approximately 5 minutes or less.

 Recording from a phone, computer, or tablet is the method I would expect many to use.